 - 1/4 cup heavy cream

-- Bake for 10 minutes, flip and bake for another 7 to 10 minutes.
+Bake for 7 minutes, flip and bake for another 5 minutes.
 (Watch the bacon closely after you flip it.
 It can go from almost done to OH NO! quickly) Remove from oven and let cool to room temperature.